Xiu Zelan

 Xiu Zelan (修澤蘭; 15 August 1925 – 27 February 2016), also written as Hsiu Tse-Lan, was a Taiwanese architect.
 Xue was born in Yuanling, Hunan.
-During World War II she attended the Architecture Department of National Central University in Chongqing (Now Southeast University School of Architecture).
+During World War II, she attended the Architecture Department of National Central University in Chongqing (Now Southeast University School of Architecture).
 In 1947 she entered the Taiwan Rail Bureau.
 She took charge of the Department of General Logistics and Engineering as an assistant engineer.
 Her modernist interpretations of traditional motifs gained the attention of Chiang Kai-shek, and in 1965 she took charge of Yangmingshan's Chung-Shan Building project.
 Designed to house state ceremonies, the Chung-Shan Building brought Xiu acclaim and the project was subsequently considered to be one of her crowning achievements and earned the popular title "Number 1 Female Architect of Taiwan".
 Subsequently, on April 30, 1967, Xiu was awarded the first Golden Tripod Award for Architecture (alongside fellow architects including Wang Da-hong, Chen Chi-Kwan, Chen Ren-he, Haigo T. H. Shen, and Yang Cho-cheng).
 In 2015, on the 50th anniversary of the Chung-Shan Building's completion, she was presented with a certificate of gratitude from the Taiwanese government.

 Early years

 Childhood

 Xiu Zelan was born on August 15, 1925, in Yuanling, Hunan.
+She was raised with four brothers.
+Her grandfather was a Qing dynasty official, and Xiu's parents, aunts, and uncles received a Western-style education.

 Education and early work

-In 1937, Xiu enrolled in the Architecture Department of the National Central University in Chongqing (now Southeast University School of Architecture).
-The university was previously situated in Nanjing, but moved to Chongqing due to eruption of the Second World War.
-It is around this time Xiu first became acquainted with Chiang Kai-shek, who was serving as the principle of the university.
+Xiu chose to pursue architecture because the Kuomintang were encouraging youth to study architecture and engineering during the Second Sino-Japanese War.
+When Xiu was admitted to the Architecture Department of the National Central University in Chongqing (now Southeast University School of Architecture), her mother hid her acceptance letter.
+In 1937, Xiu was one of two women to begin her studies at the university.
+The university was previously situated in Nanjing, but moved to Chongqing due to disruption of the Second World War.
+Around this time, Xiu first became acquainted with Chiang Kai-shek, who was the university's principal.

-She began practicing as an architect upon graduation, entering her first job at the Ministry of Communications at Nanking (also written as Nanjing) in 1947.
+Upon graduation, she began practicing as an architect, entering her first job at the Ministry of Communications at Nanking (also known as Nanjing) in 1947.
 She was sent to Shanghai the following year, but design jobs were scarce due to “bad times”.

 In 1949, as the Chinese Civil War escalated, Xiu accepted a job invitation at the Taiwan Railways Administration and started the new chapter of her career in Taiwan.